turbaevsky/indicators/doc/PI_DB_TS.md

 click on the User's ID next to the User name (Each User ID in the list is a hyperlink).
 The form ![form](pic/admFunc.gif) for updating the user's security privileges will appear.

 To change the scope of data entry privileges for the user, click change and continue as you would for adding a new user.
-To remove privileges for a User ID, uncheck boxes next to organizations, stations, or units.
+To remove privileges for a User ID, unchecked boxes next to organizations, stations, or units.

 ###### Administer Security by Function